 What has changed, above all, is content.
 If in the past, gossip magazines were the only source of information on celebrities and the glamorous lifestyle, these days, blogs and vlogs are updated far more quickly, and print, therefore, loses out when it comes to the quality of immediacy.
 Of course, gossip isn’t everything.

-Readers after in-depth, well researched, quality content, on the other hand, is willing to spend a few dollars on top publications – especially those providing interviews with leaders in their areas of interest.
+Readers after in-depth, well researched, quality content, on the other hand, are willing to spend a few dollars on top publications – especially those providing interviews with leaders in their areas of interest.

 Serious Times Require Serious Content